IUS-CS/c490-project-GoodGuyGregory/Project.md

 ## Model Descriptions

- **Sign-in**
+### Sign-in View

- **Data Access Objects**
+ **Classes**

- Will be used for the Storage of elements to the Firebase DB,
+ * Will be used for the storage of elements to the Firebase DB, They will also hold specific profile information for the user of the application with Google Firebase Authentication

 **Logic**

- As well as Login Buttons Which will change the ViewModel to the Login Screen where it will prompt for userdata
+ * As well as Login Buttons Which will change the ViewModel to the Login Screen where it will prompt for userdata

 **Methods**